 Take a look at the example below of the different types of search results.

 Ultimately, as an insurance agency operating within a region, the goal is to rank higher in local search results.
 This way your agency will be placed in a prominent location with relevant searches.

 According to Google, three factors influence Google’s local search rankings: Relevance (matches search), Distance, and Prominence (how well known the business is).

 A significant component of “prominence” is online reputation from online reviews.
 Google will take reviews from many different online sites into consideration (including Yelp, Facebook, Google, etc.) which all influence the rankings on Google’s local search.

 We’ve established that collecting online reviews help your business rank higher on organic (including local) search results.
 The next—perhaps obvious—benefit is that online reviews will help your business stand out from the crowd.

 Put yourself in the shoes of a consumer searching online for insurance.
-Would you rather chose a rather unknown agency, or one that has a handful of positive reviews?
-Research, not to mention common sense, shows that online reviews provide social proof which impact purchase decisions.
+Would you rather choose a rather unknown agency or one that has a handful of positive reviews?
+Research, not to mention common sense, shows that online reviews provide social proof that impact purchase decisions.

 Or, take the following example.
 I searched for “home insurance jackson mo” with the following Google local results.

 Which agency stands out to you?
 I took it a step further and clicked on the “Map results” at the bottom of the search results.
 I got the following.